Triple Alliance (Trade unionism)

 The Triple Alliance was an alliance of British trade unions: the Miners Federation of Great Britain, the National Union of Railwaymen and the National Transport Workers' Federation (an association of dockers, seamen, tramwaymen and road vehicle workers' unions).

 Formation and pre-war activity

 After a period of intense industrial unrest beginning in July 1910, the Triple Alliance was formed in early 1914 by the Miners Federation of Great Britain, the newly-unified National Union of Railwaymen and the National Transport Workers' Federation.
 It appeared to signal a significant step towards greater unity and syndicalist ideology within British trade unionism.

 The onset of the First World War, however, curtailed any imminent action by the Alliance.
 In his 1936 book, The Strange Death of Liberal England, George Dangerfield argued that if war had not broken out, there would have been a devastating general strike, coordinated by the Triple Alliance, in October 1914.

 First World War

 There was a cessation of trade union activity during the war.
-The industries represented by the Triple Alliance (mining, the railways and other transport systems) were temporarily nationalised during the war.
+The industries represented by the Triple Alliance (mining, the railways and other transport systems) were temporarily brought under state control during the war.